sourcegraph/learn/posts/how-to-troubleshoot-arrayindexoutofboundsexception.md

 ## Pick the lowest value between the user value and the array size

+We can take the solution above further to solve for these user-input concerns by translating all inputs to fit within our parameters.

-By using `Math.abs()`, we can take care of the first restriction since it will force any value given by the user to always be positive.
+First, we will use `Math.abs()`, which returns the absolute value of a given argument, to take care of the first restriction since it will force any value given by the user to always be positive.

-With regard to the second restriction, if we say that when a user inputs a number that is larger than the length of our array, then we can take that to mean that the user wants all the numbers to be printed.
+With regard to the second restriction, if we say that when a user inputs a number that is larger than the length of our array, we can then take that to mean that the user wants all the numbers to be printed.
 We can accomplish that by taking the smallest value between the user given input and the length of the array.

 Ultimately, we prefer the lower value, be it the user given value or the length of the array.
 In the program below this approach is implemented.